-Preparation for post-16 transition from compulsory school education (at the end of year 11) to adult life starts in school from Year 9, to help young people and their families start to explore and prepare for what's needed for a successful transition.
+Preparation for post-16 transition from compulsory school education (at the end of year 11) to adult life, starts in school from Year 9.

 There are various pathways a young person can take once they complete their compulsory education in year eleven, including:

 - Moving directly into employment

-- Continuing into further education to gain the skills and qualifications needed for greater independence, and to achieve your aspirations for paid employment, higher education and independent living
+- Continuing into further education to gain the skills and qualifications needed for greater independence, and to achieve aspirations for paid employment, higher education and independent living

 - Transitioning directly into adult health or adult social care services following completion of your education, where future needs may be best supported by universal services

 It's crucial that schools and colleges fully prepare and support young people and their families with the information they need to help them make informed choices about their future.